 VP Consulting & Software Solutions

-Sony Cherukara is an accomplished professional with over 20 years of experience in Information Security Assurance and software development.
+Sony Cherukara has over 20 years of experience in Information Security Assurance and software development.
 From developing innovative network modeling solutions for Telecom Operators to assessing security risks in software design and architecture, his broad experience is valuable to customers in various industries and sectors.
 He is a Subject Matter Expert in the security of 4G LTE network and devices, OSS implementations and enterprise applications.